 Text Clips

-Here is a basic example of how to style text clips:
+The following example demonstrates how to style text clips:

 import * as core from '@diffusionstudio/core';